iSerter/browsers-api/README.md

 - **scroll**: Scroll the page with human-like behavior (can scroll to specific position, element, or to bottom)
 - **screenshot**: Capture screenshots of the page or specific elements
 - **snapshot**: Capture the current state of a web page including HTML content, metadata, and optionally cookies, localStorage, and sessionStorage
+- **executeScript**: Execute custom JavaScript code in the browser context (⚠️ Security: Only enable in trusted environments)

 #### Action Configuration Examples